prakash0512/todo_list/Answers to technical questions.md

 ---

-**Question**:
-If you had more time, what additional features or improvements would you consider adding to the task management application?
+### 4. If you had more time, what additional features or improvements would you consider adding to the task management application?

-**Answer**:
+**Answer**
 With additional time, I would focus on the following features to improve the task management application:

 1. **Advanced Filtering and Sorting**: